 |The World’s* Sexiest Accents

 |9.
 Dutch (tied)

 *It should be noted that the “world” in this survey comprises Brazil, Spain, Italy, France, Germany, the United Kingdom, the United States, Canada, and Australia.
 So, the Western world.

-So there you have it, a totally objective list of the sexiest accents.
-Still, though, you have to wonder: why is there such a consensus in the Western world?
-Well, there are a few different theories, many of which were discussed in this article in The Guardian.
-The article discusses languages rather than accents, but much of it applies here, too.
+So there you have it, a totally subjective list of the sexiest accents in the world.
+But why is there such a consensus on the sexiest accent in the Western world?
+There are a few different theories.

 Some academics believe that it has to do with the sound quality of different languages.
 Linguist Patti Adank says, “English speakers are drawn to the melody of a language such as French or Italian.
 In comparison, languages such as Thai or Mandarin can sound harsh because they are using tonal distinctions.
 It sounds very unnatural and unexpected.”